-Insurance companies utilize the value to insure their customers and to determine the refund amount in the event of an accident.
+Insurance companies utilize the value to ensure their customers and to determine the refund amount in the event of an accident.
 When people make insurance claims, insurers know what sum of money to return if the insurance covers the case.
-For instance, if a person gets into a car accident, insurance compensates losses according to the vehicle’s FMV.
+For instance, if a person gets into a car accident, insurance compensates losses according to their vehicle’s FMV.
 In the real property setting, the value is widely used in divorce settlements to estimate compensation.

-How to Determine Fair Market Value?
+How to Determine Your Fair Market Value

 Fair Market Value Example

-- This article defines the term and uncovers the significance of fair market value,
+- This article defines the term and uncovers the significance of fair market value.

 - In this article, the author reveals the use of fair market value.